Pixel 2 and Pixel 2 XL: Google takes on the iPhone X

 Pixel 2 vs. Pixel 2 XL: What's the difference?

-In general, the main difference between the Pixel 2 and Pixel 2 XL is size, and neither of them is more "advanced" than the other.
+In general, the main difference between the Pixel 2 and Pixel 2 XL is size.
+Neither is more "advanced" than the other.
 But the Pixel 2 XL has a higher screen resolution and higher pixel density.
-It has a bigger battery to accommodate the larger screen too.
+It has a bigger battery to accommodate the larger screen, too.

 Google Pixel 2 vs. Pixel 2 XL